todbot/crashspace-bigbutton/README.md

 ## Implementation

-The original implementation was an Arduino Uno with WS2812 LEDs inside a large taplight hooked to a Linux netbook for WiFi connectivity.
+The original implementation was an Arduino Uno with WS2812 LEDs inside a large taplight tied to a Linux netbook for WiFi connectivity.
 An upgrade button created several years late used an early version of the Particle Photon Internet Button kit in a custom 3d printed enclosure.